croservices/cro/docs/reference/cro-openapi-routesfromdefinition.md

 For the case of API keys, the role provides a `get-api-key($scheme, $request)` method that will use the scheme to look up the API key from the request.
-It will return a `Failure` if the is no such header, cookie, or query string parameter, or if the scheme type is not `apiKey`.
+It will return a `Failure` if there is no such header, cookie, or query string parameter, or if the scheme type is not `apiKey`.

 An example implementation of the role looks like this: